dmbarbour/wikilon/docs/ApplicationModel.md

 What are the benefits of this feature at the Awelon layer?
 A moderate space savings (but not as much as compressed stowage, and only up to a hundred bytes per reference).
 A potential benefit for copying or renaming prefixes (but we must be careful about renaming prefixes containing hyphens, and we must still search for the full version of a word).

 It seems to me the potential benefits aren't worth the overheads and complexities this would introduce.
-If the storage is tempting, it would seem much wiser to simply use compressed storage, like LevelDB, for secure hash resources.
-But even uncompressed, we aren't working with overly large entries.
+If the storage is tempting, it would seem much wiser to simply use compressed storage, like LevelDB.
+But even uncompressed, we aren't working with overly large entries - the longest words in practice should be around a hundred bytes.